isabella232/media-analytics.en-1/help/media-collection-api/mc-api-impl/mc-api-quick-start.md

    Access-Control-Expose-Headers: Location
    ```

 If the [Sessions request](../../media-collection-api/mc-api-ref/mc-api-sessions-req.md) succeeds, you receive a `201 Created` response similar to the one above.
 The response includes a Session ID in the Location header.
 The Session ID is the crucial piece of information in the response, as it is required for all subsequent tracking calls.
-After a successful return of a [Sessions request](../../media-collection-api/mc-api-ref/mc-api-sessions-req.md), you can confidently proceed with implementing video tracking using the VA API in your video player.
+After a successful return of a [Sessions request](../../media-collection-api/mc-api-ref/mc-api-sessions-req.md), you can confidently proceed with implementing video tracking using the MA API in your video player.